freenas/freenas-docs/userguide/install.rst

-This example demonstrates writing the image to the first USB device (*/dev/da0*) connected to a FreeBSD system.
-Substitute :literal:`FreeNAS-RELEASE.iso` with the filename of the downloaded :file:`.iso` file and :literal:`/dev/da0` with the device name of the device to write.
+This example demonstrates writing the image to the first USB device connected to a FreeBSD system.
+This first device usually reports as */dev/da0*.
+Replace :literal:`{FreeNAS-RELEASE.iso}` with the filename of the downloaded %brand% ISO file.
+Replace :literal:`{/dev/da0}` with the device name of the device to write.

 .. code-block:: none

-   dd if=FreeNAS-RELEASE.iso of=/dev/da0 bs=64k
+   dd if={FreeNAS-RELEASE.iso} of={/dev/da0} bs=64k
    6117+0 records in
    6117+0 records out
    400883712 bytes transferred in 88.706398 secs (4519220 bytes/sec)